codingPhuc/obsidian_git_computer_network/Email protocols Email (SMTP, POP, POP3, IMAP, HTTP).md

 - user agent the computer and devices that you used to send email
 - mail server equivaline to http server
-- simple mail transfer protocol : SMTP user agent is what your computer used to composed sent email
+- simple mail transfer protocol : SMTP user agent is what your computer used to composed sent email interface to create email
 ## mail server
-is
+is like a mail box contains incoming messages for user
+- message queue of out going (to be sent) mail messages SMTP  protocol between mail servers to send email messages